Model Quantization Guide: Foundations to Production Serving

 5. Evaluate with images, not text metrics.
 Check prompt adherence, text rendering, skin tones, color balance, fine detail, latency, and VRAM.

-If the evaluation set only contains simple or highly common prompts, you will miss edge-case failures.
+If the evaluation set only contains simple or common prompts, you will miss edge-case failures.
 Include hard cases: small text, hands, repeated objects, structured layouts, and prompts with negative constraints, because diffusion quantization failures show up visually rather than in language-model perplexity.

 11. Production defaults